Ollie the Miniature Horse

 This is the image for the news article titled Ollie the Miniature Horse

-Guidance Counselor Jill Onyema also shared with students a book on acceptance called "You're Different and That's Super" by author Carson Kressley about a colt who does not look the same as the other horses.
-Onyema said, “You should be proud to be different and be your own person.
-Furthermore, we should always be kind to others who are different from us.”
+Guidance Counselor Mrs. Onyema compared Ollie's story to that of "Bouncy the Service Dog" that she's been sharing with second graders.
+She also read students a book on acceptance called "You're Different and That's Super" by author Carson Kressley about a colt who does not look the same as the other horses.